 - Extraordinary Litigation Fund Grants - this fund is to help offset the costs of an unusual case for a county with extraordinary costs that could not have been anticipated or are simply unusual.
 Information and materials available here.

 When the county budget process begins in April of each year, counties should keep in mind that a county is required to maintain its local share of indigent defense expenditures.
 See Idaho Code 19-862.

 To calculate your local share and eligible grant award for a given county fiscal year, use the following document: Local Share and Grant Calculation Form

 IDAHO UNIFORM PUBLIC DEFENSE ANNUAL REPORT

 Idaho Code 19-864 requires all defending attorneys to submit an annual report to the board of county commissioners, the corresponding administrative district judge and the PDC.
-The PDC developed a template in 2015 for use by all counties in Idaho, however, the form requested information that had not been tracked by the counties.
-The PDC is working on a new version of the form.
-Prior to the start of the counties' fiscal year on October 1, the PDC will inform the counties what they should be tracking this year.
-The PDC expects to collect annual reporting forms next year as the data will be necessary for the creation of workload standards and other standards.
+The PDC has developed an Annual Reporting Form for both Institutional Offices and Contract Defending Attorneys.
+Those forms can be found here: Forms & Reports.
+The PDC expects to collect annual reporting forms on Nov.
+1 2017 as the data will be necessary for the creation of workload standards and other standards.

 Indigent Defense Grant Application Information Session - Recorded 4/11/17

 Part II: Procedures Related to Oversight and Enforcement of Standards